 - Rags (1970) by Patricia Scarry - Getting a new dog is an adventure, especially for Mr. and Mrs. Kalabany in this fun pet story.

 - The Monster at the End of This Book (1971) by Jon Stone - This is the only Little Golden Book appearing on the current Top 100 Picture Books of All Time list by the School Library Journal.
 Sesame Street character Grover is worried because he heard there is a monster at the end of the book so he tries to discourage readers from turning the pages.

 - The Jolly Barnyard (1973) by Annie North Bedford - The animals are trying to celebrate Farmer Brown's birthday in this Top 3 Most Beloved Little Golden Books says Parent Co.

 - Barbie (1974) - The first published book featuring the popular doll, this story follows flight attendant Barbie on her birthday.

 Popular Titles From the 1980s

 During this decade readers see a good mix or moral stories and those featuring favorite characters.
-Children's bookseller, Children's Classics lists these titles as out of stock or at the most expensive price because of their popularity or rarity.
+You'll find that many of these titles are out of stock or listed at the most expensive price because of their popularity or rarity.

 - The Friendly Beasts (1983) - A poem for Christmas about the relationship between animals and the baby Jesus.